 Our Pipeline

-We currently have six programs in clinical development, including Phase 1/2 clinical stage programs in Achromatopsia (ACHM), X-Linked Retinitis Pigmentosa (XLRP) and RPE65-Deficiency, two Phase 1 clinical trials for radiation-induced xerostomia (RIX) and a Parkinson’s program that has completed a Phase 2 trial with published data.
+We currently have multiple programs in clinical development, including the Phase 3 Lumeos clinical study for X-Linked Retinitis Pigmentosa (XLRP), Phase 1/2 clinical stage programs in Achromatopsia (ACHM), and RPE65-Deficiency, Phase 2 clinical study for radiation-induced xerostomia (RIX) and a Parkinson’s program that has completed a Phase 2 trial with published data.

 Ocular Programs